Rawnaa-19/Pill-Mate-Meds-on-Time/README.md

 <kbd> **Figure 1** <br><br>*Pill Mate Logo*<br><br>
 <img src="https://pfst.cf2.poecdn.net/base/image/72c08102fd5cc60eba87fc603061a443d76a22ec3b13ea76f6acbebeabbf6b35?w=1024&h=1536&pmaid=413996819" width="200" height="300" alt="PILMATELOGO">
 </kbd>

+## Introduction
+This documentation outlines the Pill Dispenser project developed for the Robotics Summer Camp in collaboration with MASHORAH.
+The project aims to create an innovative solution that assists patients, particularly the elderly and those with motor impairments, in managing their medication schedules.
+By automating the dispensing of pills and providing timely notifications, this project seeks to improve medication adherence and overall health outcomes.
+Our goal is to design a user-friendly device that significantly reduces the risks associated with missed doses and enhances the quality of life for its users.<br><br>
 ## Table of Contents :
 1. [Introduction](#Introduction)
 1. [Esp32](#Esp32)